Pinnacle Financial Partners (NASDAQ:PNFP) Posts Quarterly Earnings Results, Beats Estimates By $0.16 EPS

-Pinnacle Financial Partners (NASDAQ:PNFP – Get Free Report) announced its quarterly earnings results on Wednesday.
-The financial services provider reported $1.79 EPS for the quarter, beating the consensus estimate of $1.63 by $0.16, MarketWatch Earnings reports.
-The firm had revenue of $489.23 million for the quarter, compared to analyst estimates of $412.20 million.
+Pinnacle Financial Partners (NASDAQ:PNFP – Get Free Report) issued its quarterly earnings results on Wednesday.
+The financial services provider reported $1.79 earnings per share for the quarter, beating analysts’ consensus estimates of $1.63 by $0.16, MarketWatch Earnings reports.
+The business had revenue of $489.23 million during the quarter, compared to the consensus estimate of $412.20 million.
 Pinnacle Financial Partners had a return on equity of 10.85% and a net margin of 28.11%.
-The business’s revenue for the quarter was up 25.4% on a year-over-year basis.
-During the same quarter last year, the firm posted $1.86 earnings per share.
+The business’s quarterly revenue was up 25.4% on a year-over-year basis.
+During the same period in the previous year, the business earned $1.86 EPS.

 Pinnacle Financial Partners Price Performance

-The firm also recently declared a quarterly dividend, which will be paid on Friday, August 25th.
-Stockholders of record on Friday, August 4th will be paid a dividend of $0.22 per share.
-The ex-dividend date of this dividend is Thursday, August 3rd.
-This represents a $0.88 dividend on an annualized basis and a dividend yield of 1.24%.
-Pinnacle Financial Partners’s payout ratio is 12.07%.
+The company also recently announced a quarterly dividend, which will be paid on Friday, August 25th.
+Investors of record on Friday, August 4th will be paid a dividend of $0.22 per share.
+The ex-dividend date is Thursday, August 3rd.
+This represents a $0.88 annualized dividend and a yield of 1.24%.
+Pinnacle Financial Partners’s dividend payout ratio is currently 12.07%.

-Several brokerages have recently commented on PNFP.
-Truist Financial raised their price target on Pinnacle Financial Partners from $61.00 to $73.00 and gave the company a “buy” rating in a research note on Thursday.
-TheStreet lowered Pinnacle Financial Partners from a “b-” rating to a “c+” rating in a research note on Wednesday, June 7th.
-Keefe, Bruyette & Woods cut their target price on Pinnacle Financial Partners from $90.00 to $80.00 and set an “outperform” rating on the stock in a research note on Thursday, April 6th.
+A number of research firms have recently issued reports on PNFP.
+TheStreet downgraded shares of Pinnacle Financial Partners from a “b-” rating to a “c+” rating in a research report on Wednesday, June 7th.
+Truist Financial lifted their target price on Pinnacle Financial Partners from $61.00 to $73.00 and gave the company a “buy” rating in a research note on Thursday.
+Keefe, Bruyette & Woods dropped their price target on Pinnacle Financial Partners from $90.00 to $80.00 and set an “outperform” rating on the stock in a research report on Thursday, April 6th.
 Wells Fargo & Company cut their target price on Pinnacle Financial Partners from $95.00 to $85.00 and set an “overweight” rating on the stock in a research note on Wednesday, April 5th.
-Finally, JPMorgan Chase & Co. lifted their target price on Pinnacle Financial Partners from $65.00 to $71.00 in a research note on Thursday, June 29th.
-One investment analyst has rated the stock with a sell rating, two have issued a hold rating and four have assigned a buy rating to the company.
-According to data from MarketBeat.com, the stock has an average rating of “Hold” and a consensus target price of $81.17.
+Finally, StockNews.com upgraded shares of Pinnacle Financial Partners to a “sell” rating in a research report on Thursday.
+One research analyst has rated the stock with a sell rating, two have given a hold rating and four have assigned a buy rating to the company’s stock.
+According to MarketBeat.com, the company has a consensus rating of “Hold” and a consensus target price of $81.17.

 About Pinnacle Financial Partners